sekR4/Code-Assistant-Tests/README.md

 ## Brief Product Requirements

+> Note: We'll use these requirements as custom instructions for the code assistant within `.continuerules`, `.github/copilot-instructions.md` and `.windsurfrules`.

 ### Project overview

-A small nice looking web app that accepts an image as input through an UI and returns a description of the image.
+A small locally running nice looking web app that accepts an image as input through an UI and returns a description of the image.
 Technologies Used:

 -   Next.js 15+ as framework